-This area includes number of city centre employment site including; Central Business District (now Corporation St), Winckley Square, City Centre North, UCLan and Horrockses.
+This area includes a number of city centre employment sites including; Central Business District (now Corporation Street), Winckley Square, City Centre North, UCLan and Horrocks' Mill site.
 It is projected that up to £250m in additional GVA could be achieved by the full development of these sites.